 An advertising or marketing budget is one of the first things businesses cut during hard times.
 However, it can be worth adjusting it rather than doing away with it altogether.
 You still need customers to walk through the door, so getting rid of it may not be the wisest decision.

-Instead, look at whether your current marketing techniques are offering enough bang for your buck.
-By decreasing your budget and using cost-effective advertising avenues like social media and Google, you may be able to make significant savings while also seeing an upturn in sales.
+Instead, consider whether your current marketing techniques offer enough bang for your buck.
+By decreasing your budget and using cost-effective advertising avenues like social media, TikTok ads, and Google, you may be able to make significant savings while also seeing an upturn in sales.

 Make Your Insurance Payments